maxschuman/python-c-example/maxpysort/README.md

 To test the code, go to the root of the package and run the `pytest` command at the command line.

-To evaluate the speed of the different modeling
+To evaluate the speed of the different sorting algorithms, you can run the `scripts/speed_test.py` script.